naidu-kotha/You-tell-I-Do/README.md

 # You-tell-I-Do
-Run npm install in both client and server directories.
+Run npm install in server directory

-You can use 'nodemon index.js' to start the express server and 'npm start' to start the react App.
+You can use 'nodemon index.js' or 'npm start' to start the Application.